How to Prepare and Insulate Your Own Attic

 2. Your 32 years old and you’ve got one more valuable heirloom to keep away for ever.

-3. Your 54 years old and you’ve noticed a wet spot on the ceiling and you are afraid that the roof is leaking.
+3. Your 54 years old and you’ve noticed you need Beehive Removal or a wet spot on the ceiling and you are afraid that the roof is leaking.

 All these are good reasons to enter the attic, but for now, let’s enter the attic to look at the insulating material and determine if adding more insulation would be a good – house warming – lower the energy bill – thing to do.